pvogeti26/pgm-spring-2025/_posts/README.md

 Lecture Notes Scribe Guidelines
 -------------------------------

-Scribing lectures is one of the course [requirements](https://sailinglab.github.io/pgm-spring-2019/description/#grading) for 10708 PGM class.
+Scribing lectures is an opportunity for [bonus points](https://lengerichlab.github.io/pgm-spring-2025/logistics/#grading) for 479 PGM class.
-In spring 2019, students taking the class are asked to write up their notes in the form of blog posts using the [Distill.pub](https://distill.pub/) format (v2).
+In spring 2025, students taking the class are asked to write up their notes in the form of blog posts using the [Distill.pub](https://distill.pub/) format (v2).
-We provide a template ([source](https://github.com/sailinglab/pgm-spring-2019/blob/master/_posts/2019-01-09-lecture-notes-template.md), [rendered](https://sailinglab.github.io/pgm-spring-2019/notes/lecture-notes-template/)) for the notes.
+We provide a template ([source](https://github.com/lengerichlab/pgm-spring-2025/blob/master/_posts/2019-01-09-lecture-notes-template.md), [rendered](https://lengerichlab.github.io/pgm-spring-2025/notes/lecture-notes-template/)) for the notes.
 The template showcases the main building blocks that students may use when writing up their notes (e.g., equations, different formats of images, etc.).

 ## Preparation